 Day 13 to 16: Beach & Nature time around Playa Jaco & Herradura

 Time flies, even in paradise.
-And so it was time for us to leave the mountains again and to travel to the last destination of our three weeks in Costa Rica to Jacó’s crescent beaches.
-Before we traveled to Costa Rica, we always imagined the landscape of the Central American country to be like in the Jurassic Park movies (part one and two) with dense tropical rainforest, high humidity, warm temperatures and a high number of insects and animals.
+And so, it was time for us to leave the mountains again and to travel to the last destination of our three weeks in Costa Rica to Jacó’s crescent beaches.
+Before we traveled to Costa Rica, we always imagined the landscape of the Central American country to be like in the Jurassic Park movies (part one and two) with dense tropical rainforest, high humidity, warm temperatures, and a high number of insects and animals.
 And to be fair, nature and landscape really are like that.
-But instead running away from a T-Rex, just add a gay-friendly luxurious accommodation to it and voila, the Costa Rican dream came true.
+But instead of running away from a T-Rex, just add a gay-friendly luxurious accommodation to it and voilà, the Costa Rican dream came true.
 We found the perfect match for our paradise picture: A luxurious hotel on a mountaintop surrounded by rainforest with a view over the Pacific.
-Oh, not to forget the private beach (all beaches in Costa Rica are public space but some are just harder to find).
+Oh, not to forget the private beach (all beaches in Costa Rica are public spaces, but some are just harder to find).
 Simply the perfect way of saying goodbye Costa Rica!

 Gay Owned 5*- Hotel – Hotel Villa Caletas